Why language learning will be top of the corporate agenda in 2018

 Millennials understand the value of their own personal profile and portfolio of skills and experience and want to work for companies that invest in them and their ongoing development.
 In fact, 87% of millennials rate 'professional or career growth and development opportunities' as important to them in a job, according to Gallup.

 The millennial approach to work and continuing professional development is a motivation to companies to review their strategies around employee development.
-Understanding the outlook of millennials is central to companies’ strategies for attracting and retaining the best talent and according to PwC, 37% of millennials would like the opportunity to go on a global assignment.
+Understanding the outlook of millennials is central to companies’ strategies for attracting and retaining the best talent.

 In today’s global – and increasingly competitive – marketplace the drive for language skills has never been more relevant.
 In 2018, language skills will grow in importance as part of corporate learning and development strategies and digital-based delivery will increasingly help companies achieve their language training goals.